Workshop 2: The Interplay Between Digital Sovereignty and Development

 Explanation

-How can Europe better protect and promote its cultural and linguistic diversity in the context of digital sovereignty?
+How can Europe better protect its cultural and linguistic diversity in the context of digital sovereignty, particularly with AI generative models?

 Speaker